Part 4

 ...

-The CRD (Custom Resource Definition) AnalysisTemplate will, in our case, use Prometheus and send a query.
+The AnalysisTemplate will, in our case, use Prometheus to query the state of the deployment.
 The query result is then compared to a preset value.
-In this simplified case if the number of overall restarts over the last 2 minutes is higher than two it will fail the analysis. initialDelay will ensure that the test is not run until the data required is gathered.
-Note that this is not a robust test as the production version may crash and prevent the update even if the update itself is working correctly.
-The AnalysisTemplate is not dependant on Prometheus and could use a different source, such as a JSON endpoint, instead.
+In this simplified case, if the number of overall restarts over the last 2 minutes is higher than two, it will fail the analysis. initialDelay will ensure that the test is not run until the data required is gathered.
+The template looks as follows:

 analysistemplate.yaml